 Cheri GregoryView Bio

-Cheri Gregory is a public speaker and a writer who has published numerous magazine articles and co-authored two books with Kathi Lipp, Overwhelmed and The Cure for the "Perfect Life".
+Cheri Gregory is a public speaker and a writer who has published numerous magazine articles and co-authored two books with Kathi Lipp, Overwhelmed and You Don't Have to Try So Hard.
 Cheri has served as a contributor to several other books by Kathi, including The Husband Project, 21 Ways to Connect With Your Kids and Clutter Free.
 Cheri and her husband, Daniel, have two grown children.
 Learn more about Cheri by visiting her website, www.cherigregory.com.